gnosischain/beacon-indexer/README.md

 - Store data in an optimized ClickHouse database schema
 - Support for all consensus layer forks (Phase 0, Altair, Bellatrix, Capella, Deneb, Electra)
 - Realtime and historical processing modes
+- Configurable scrapers - run only what you need
 - Comprehensive data model for all beacon chain components

 ## Requirements